RedPenguin101/modelling-framework/devdiary.md

 * Compile model to function on arrays to increase performance?
 * Eliminate transients: like pure looks throughs.
 * Units and metadata
+* Model report:
+  * number of rows
+  * number of evaluations per period
+  * Unused rows
+* flag optimizations: when you've calculated the flags, you can store them in a set, then if an expression depends on the flag you can just look it up and avoid evaluating if the flag isn't true

 ## 21st May 2022